 Breastfeeding is natural, but it's also complicated.
 From the physical realities of engorgement, let-down, and latch, to the logistical components of packing a breast pump, taking time to express, and finding a private space to pump, breastfeeding is hard work.
 And it's especially hard for mamas who want to take in a game and can't find appropriate lactation accommodations.
 It's not suprising that lactation accommodations aren't plentiful in public buildings and spaces when breastfeeding is not normalized, but that doesn't mean breast pumping and breastfeeding mamas need to settle.
 Public spaces need to consider everybody's needs.
 And so mamas, this is your time to speak up and now is your opportunity to change the status quo.

-Imagine planning 4 successful events for 120+ guests daily with their emotional states running the full gamut: enthused, insecure, energized, panicked, or, worst, apathetic.
-Now imagine you don’t have the flexibility to step out for a coffee or even go use the restroom to reload/refocus in the middle of the day.
-This was my life right out of college as a middle school English teacher.
+Imagine planning a day for 120 guests who run the gamut from enthusiastic to panicked to apathetic.
+Now imagine you don’t have any time or flexibility to step out for a coffee, or even use the restroom in the middle of the day.
+This was my life as a middle school English teacher.

 It may be the 21st century but there's still a lot of confusion, misunderstanding, and stigma around breastfeeding in public.
 Yeah, we don't get it either.
 But we do get that when you're a busy mama on the go, you don't have extra time to read up on your breastfeeding rights.

 But trust us, you have rights.
 So we've put together a quick cheat-sheet to save you time so you can get back to what matters most, like breastfeeding your baby or finding a clean and quiet place to plug in your breast pump.